 Give us a brief overview of the path that led to your current role.

 I always had a passion for business and people and found my way to HR after a high school career advisor introduced me to the idea.
 After starting my career in General Motors Australia, I moved to Dow Chemical, where I held a variety of generalist and COE HR roles and had the opportunity to live and work in Australia, Switzerland, and the United States.
 I also had the opportunity to move out of HR a few times in my career into operational and commercial roles – the most recent as the President of Dow Chemical US.
-I moved to Bunge in 2015 to take on my current role, which has been an incredibly rewarding and enriching experience for almost 7 years, before taking my current role at International Flavors & Fragrances.
+I then moved to Bunge in 2015 and had an incredibly rewarding and enriching experience for almost 7 years, before taking my current role at International Flavors & Fragrances.

 What is one of your guiding leadership principles?